OfficeDev/office-js-docs-pr/docs/word/dictionary-task-pane-add-ins.md

 This element specifies the beginning of the citation text that will be displayed on a line below the content that is returned from the web service (for example, "Results by: " or "Powered by: ").

 For this element, you can specify values for additional locales by using the `Override` element.
 For example, if a user is running the Spanish SKU of Office, but using an English dictionary, this allows the citation line to read "Resultados por: Bing" rather than "Results by: Bing".
-For more information about how to specify values for additional locales, see the section "Providing settings for different locales" in [Office Add-ins XML manifest](../develop/add-in-manifests.md).
+For more information about how to specify values for additional locales, see [Localization](../develop/xml-manifest-overview.md#localization).

 **Example**